atisharma/chasm_engine/README.md

 ### Configuring a world on the server

 Place a text file named after your world in a subdirectory called "worlds" (see the config file `server.toml` - copy the `server.toml.example`) and adjust as necessary.
-The `context_length` is the context length of the model, which should match what the API expects. **Check you have enough VRAM and your model works with the context length if you're running a local model.**
+The `context_length` is the context length of the model, which should match what the API expects. **Check you have enough VRAM and your model works with the context length if you're running a local model.
+If you are getting garbage, it's probably your model.**

 The world information (text file) should contain two or three sentences about the world that won't change (not specific places,